-3G mobile phones are mobile internet-enabled handsets that offer great services such as video calling, web-browsing, downloading content and streaming video and music while you're on the move.
+3G phones are mobile internet-enabled handsets that offer great services such as video calling, web-browsing, downloading content and streaming video and music while you're on the move.

-3G mobile phones operate on a 3G mobile network - a network designed specifically to allow phones to carry out more than just voice functions.
+3G phones operate on a 3G mobile network - a network designed specifically to allow phones to carry out more than just voice functions.

 In 2014, it's very, very are to find a mobile phone doesn't offer 3G.
 If you're looking for a handset that will let you browse the web, watch TV or make video calls then you'll need a 3G mobile phone.

 If you want a phone that does all those things faster and more smoothly, you may want to consider a 4G smartphone, which use newer mobile network technology to deliver super fast speeds.
 To find out more about 4G, check out our 4G phones comparison page.